dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 keys.

 There are a couple approaches to alleviating this issue.
 One is on restricting key reuse.
-As noted in [I-D.lamps-pq-composite-sigs], prohibiting hybrid algorithm and composite algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
+As noted in [I-D.ietf-lamps-pq-composite-sigs], prohibiting hybrid algorithm and composite algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
 One such means for restricting key reuse is through allowed key use descriptions in certificates.
-While prohibiting key reuse reduces the risk of such component forgeries, and is the mitigation described in [I-D.lamps-pq-composite-sigs], it is still a policy requirement and not a cryptographic assurance.
+While prohibiting key reuse reduces the risk of such component forgeries, and is the mitigation described in [I-D.ietf-lamps-pq-composite-sigs], it is still a policy requirement and not a cryptographic assurance.
 Component forgery attacks may be possible if the policy is not followed or is followed inconsistently across all entities that might verify signatures using those keys.
 This needs to be